Version: 1.3

 increment whenever the clock minute changes.
 If set

-it will increment at midnight, when the day changes.autoReset
+it will increment at midnight, when the day changes.autoReset: (true

 | false) If true, the counter